francof2a/fxpmath/docs/quick_start.md

 But, if we want to change the value of our Fxp to -7.3, the precision is not enough and Fxp will store -7.25 again.
 That is because Fxp is **rounding** the value before storing as a fractional fixed point value.
 Fxp allows different types of rounding methods:

 * *trunc* (default): The truncated value of the scalar (let's say `x`) will be the nearest fractional supported value which is closer to zero than `x` is.
 In short, the fractional part of the signed number `x` that is not supported, is discarded.
+Round to nearest fractional supported value towards zero.
-* *around* : Evenly round of the given value to the nearest fractional supported value.
+* *around* : Evenly round of the given value to the nearest fractional supported value, for example: 1.5 is rounded to 2.0.
 * *floor* : The floor of the scalar `x` is the largest fractional supported value `i`, such that i <= x.
 It is often denoted as $\lfloor x \rfloor$.
 * *ceil* :  The ceil of the scalar `x` is the smallest fractional supported value `i`, such that i >= x.
 It is often denoted as \lceil x \rceil.
 * *fix* : Round to nearest fractional supported value towards zero.